First, what do you want your dog to learn?

 however it's important they also work closely with helping you to ensure your dog's success and prevent your dog from reverting back to old behaviors.
 More often than not it's the owner who needs the most "training."

 Some people are opposed to certain training tools or methods.
 I am fine with most tools as long as they are used correctly and humanely.
 If you feel bad and object to a training tool, your dog will have a bad experience with the tool.
 A good dog trainer will be able to explain what they use and why in a clear way that you can understand.
 When it comes to choosing the right trainer, make sure that the trainer you choose agrees with and supports your own values, because you are the one who is going to live with your dog.
 If you feel that a trainer isn't for you, or your normally friendly dog is very reserved around a trainer, you may want to pass and meet with a few others.

-If you are searching for a "dog trainer near me", we serve the following nearby areas: Ahwatukee, Anthem, Apache Junction, Arcadia, Avondale, Buckeye, Carefree, Cave Creek, Chandler, El Mirage, Fountain Hills, Gilbert, Glendale, Goodyear, Laveen, Litchfield Park, Maricopa, Mesa, Paradise Valley, Papago, Peoria, Phoenix, Queen Creek, Rancho Ventura, Scottsdale, Sedona, Sun City, Tempe, Tolleson, Tucson, and Youngtown
+If you are searching for a "dog trainer near me", "puppy training in my area", "Phoenix dog training", or "dog trainer in Phoenix", we serve Phoenix, Az and the following nearby areas: Ahwatukee, Anthem, Apache Junction, Arcadia, Avondale, Buckeye, Carefree, Cave Creek, Chandler, El Mirage, Fountain Hills, Gilbert, Glendale, Goodyear, Laveen, Litchfield Park, Maricopa, Mesa, Paradise Valley, Papago, Peoria, Queen Creek, Rancho Ventura, Scottsdale, Sedona, Sun City, Tempe, Tolleson, Tucson, and Youngtown